Bzver/MouseSheetDB/README.md

 # Transgenomic Mice Colony Management Tool

-A tool for managing transgenic mouse colonies with currently hardcoded genotype symbols and categories.
+A tool for managing small transgenic mouse colonies (less than 500 mice) with currently hardcoded genotype symbols and categories.
 Future implementations may include customizable options to accomodate other genotypes.

 ## Screenshots